◊◊◊◊

 Red onion or sliced green onions

-Dressing of choice (creamy dill or other creamy herb dressing goes good with salmon)
+Dressing of choice (creamy dill or other creamy herb dressing is good with salmon)

 Salad with Tuna